RudraveerMandal/POGchain/docs/software/security-protocol-release-notes.md

 * `Ledger` - protocol - properly set `lastModifiedLedgerSeq` for `DataEntry`

-* `SCP` - protocol - limit number of validators in a quorum set to a smaller value
+* `pogcvm` - protocol - limit number of validators in a quorum set to a smaller value

 * `Overlay` - security - node would cache data that it didn't request, potentially purging data that it would need from cache (DDoS)
     * exploited: no